wp-plugins/rsvp/readme.txt

 * Add, edit and delete guests
 * Associate guests with other guests
 * Create custom questions that can be asked by each attendee
+* Have questions be asked to all guests or limit the question to specific attendees
 * Specify email notifications to happen whenever someone rsvps

 If there are any improvements or modifications you would like to see in the plugin please feel free to contact me at (mike AT mde DASH dev.com) and